ohlr/braccio_arduino_ros_rviz/README.md

 ## Want to say thanks

  This code is free and can be used for free, open source and commercial applications.
-It's tested and contributed by many people...
-So mainly hit the :star: button, that's all
+If you want to say thanks mainly hit the :star: button, that's all.

 ## Prerequisites: